-Intensive insulin therapy is implemented according to similar principles in all types of diabetes with multiple insulin injections per day or using
+Intensive insulin therapy is implemented according to similar principles in all types of diabetes with multiple insulin injections per day or using a personal pump for continuous subcutaneous insulin infusion.

-- a personal pump for continuous subcutaneous insulin infusion. - 1.
-Principles of intensive insulin therapy: - the use of CGM or multiple blood glucose readings per day, - independent decision-making by the patient on modification of insulin dose and possible additional doses depending on the glycemia, caloric intake and physical activity, - accurate determination of individualized target glycemic values, - proper therapeutic and nutritional education and motivation of the patient, - the possibility of quick communication between the patient and the therapeutic team, - In type 2 diabetes, subcutaneous insulin delivery using a personal insulin pump is not a standard procedure. - 2.
-Algorithms for multiple injections: - short-acting insulin or rapid-acting analogue before meals, and - long-acting insulin analogue or isophane insulin (NPH) to provide a steady basal insulin concentration before sleep and/or during the morning hours.
+- 1. Principles of intensive insulin therapy: - the use of CGM or multiple blood glucose readings per day, - independent decision-making by the patient on modification of insulin dose and possible additional doses depending on the glycaemia, caloric intake and physical activity,

+- accurate determination of individualized target glycemic values, - proper therapeutic and nutritional education and motivation of the patient, - the possibility of quick communication between the patient and the therapeutic team, - in type 2 diabetes, subcutaneous insulin delivery using a personal insulin pump is not a standard procedure. - 2.
+Algorithms for multiple injections: - short-acting insulin or rapid-acting analogue before meals, and - long-acting insulin analog (administered daily or once weekly) or isophane insulin (NPH) to ensure a constant basal insulin level before bedtime and/or in the morning.

-In some cases of type 2 diabetes, with normal fasting glycemia, it is sufficient to use only prandial insulin.
+In some cases of type 2 diabetes, with normal fasting glycaemia, it is sufficient to use only prandial insulin.

-3. Therapy with personal insulin pumps should be conducted in centers that have experience in this type of treatment, and which qualify for this type of procedure.
+3. Therapy with personal automatic insulin delivery systems be conducted in centers that have experience in this type of treatment, and which qualify for this type of procedure.